Fare evasion

-Fare evasion or fare dodging, fare violation, rarely called ticket evasion, is the act of travelling on public transport without paying by deliberately not buying a required ticket to travel (having had the chance to do so).
-It is considered a problem in many parts of the world, and revenue protection officers and ticket barriers, staffed or automatic, are in place to ensure only those with valid tickets may access the transport.
+Fare evasion or fare dodging is the act of travel without payment on public transit.
+When considered problematic, it is mitigated by revenue protection officers and ticket barriers, staffed or automatic, are in place to ensure only those with valid tickets may access the transport.
 The term fare avoidance is sometimes used as a euphemistic synonym and sometimes used to refer to the lawful use of much cheaper tickets.

-Fare evasion and fare fraud may or may not be a crime depending on which jurisdictions.
-The fare not paid, compared to potential penalties and hassle, is generally considered "not worth it".
+Fare evasion and fare fraud may or may not be a crime, depending on jurisdiction.